 My language barrier after jumping from nursing to the IT industry (words used in conversation and their meanings)

-Having jumped into a completely different industry, the IT industry, with no prior experience, I was left with a lot of confusion
+jumped into the IT industry, a completely different field with no prior experience, my mind was filled with

-were so confusing that I felt like we were speaking different languages.
-I couldn't
+It felt like we were speaking different native languages; I couldn't understand what they were saying.

 "Ohhhhhh!
 Speak in words I can understand!!"